wing5wong/artisan-whs-static/source/_courses/PHO3.md

 name: Photography
 code: PHO3
 subject_area: Photography
-date: 2021-07-07T02:21:34.487Z
+date: 2024-06-18T09:44:00.000Z
+entry_requirements: 12 credits in PHO2 and HOF/TIC approval.
+A digital camera
+  with a 'manual' function is essential.
+There will be limited places available in this course.
-year: '13'
+year: "13"
-type: "Subject Choice"
+type: Subject Choice
 course_duration: Full Year
 course_level: NCEA 3
-entry_requirements: >-
-  12 credits in PHO2 and HOF/TIC approval.
-A digital camera with a 'manual' function is essential.
-There will be limited places available in this course.
 standards:
   - "91452"
   - "91457"